JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p4-advanced-lane-finding/carnd-advanced-lane-lines/writeup-template.md

 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p4-advanced-lane-finding/carnd-advanced-lane-lines/write-up-images/catistrophic-failure-2.JPG)

 The blue color on the road represents what the algorithm thought was the right lane line.
-After discovering this, I proceeded to cycle through the HSL and RGB channel values in order to better filter false positives.
+After discovering this, I proceeded to cycle through the HLS and RGB channel values in order to better filter false positives.

 ### Lane Line Class
 As I completed the full image pipeline, I noticed that the lane coloring was very jittery.
-Also the radius of curvature and vehicle offset values were flickering at an unfriendly rate.
+Also the radius of curvature and vehicle offset values changed so rapidly that they were hardly decipherable.
 As suggested by the Udacity course, I implemented a `Line Class` to save historic values of each video's frame.
 The code of this class can be found in cell block `Create Line Class`.
-The Line class is responsible for saving historic values of the video's frame where, for example, the polynomial coefficients are read in and the the output is an updated average of those polynomial coefficients.
+The Line class is responsible for saving historic values of the video's frame where, for example, the polynomial coefficients are read in and the output is an updated average of those polynomial coefficients.
 A similar approach was made for the vehicle's offset value and the radius of curvature.

 ### Quick Lane Search
-Once I implemented a basic Sliding Window search in order to find the left and right lane line image pixels, I added a Quick Lane Search where I take advantage of the previously found lane line polynomial fit.
+Once I implemented a basic Sliding Window search in order to find the left and right lane line image pixels, I added a Quick Lane Search where I took advantage of the previously found lane line polynomial fit.
 The code for this can be found in cell block `Draw Lane and Stats Function`, lines (7-53).

 ### Future Improvements
-I performed a lot of color channel tuning in order to successfully find the lane for 50 seconds worth of driving footage.
-I believe that a more robust approach would be to teach an AI model to find lane lines.
-Perhaps, the AI model would be able to tune the color channels automatically in order to produce a binary mask that it thinks most resembles the lane lines.
-In addition, the AI model could be trained on what a lane line is using a Generative Adversarial Network as explained in Comma.ai's [approach](https://github.com/commaai/research).
+I performed a considerable amount of color channel tuning in order to successfully locate the lane for 50 seconds worth of driving footage.
+I believe that a more efficient approach would incorporate instruction of an AI model to find lane lines.
+The AI model could be trained to tune the color channels automatically in order to produce a binary mask that it thinks most resembles the lane lines.
+The AI model could also be trained on what a lane line is using a Generative Adversarial Network as explained in comma.ai's [approach](https://github.com/commaai/research).